esx-framework/esx_core/[esx_addons]/esx_addoninventory/README.md

 ## Usage
 There are two types of inventories: shared and not shared.

-- Shared inventories dont belong to a specific user.
+- Shared inventories don't belong to a specific user.
 Example: foodstore items.
 - None-shared inventories are created for every user in the server.
 They are created in db when player is loaded, Example: property items

 ### `addon_inventory` database information